Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 The first thing to know is that you'll have a bunch of cards on your Tilde boards.
 You need to deal with those cards in the usual way.

+Make sure you read everything properly and focus on understanding.

 ## FOCUS NOW

 Understating is CRITICAL!!!

-If you manage to get all your Tilde cards into the Complete column and one of our staff members talks to you and it turns out that you don't understand the code that you submitted then we wont be able to accept you into any of our full program.
+If you manage to get all your Tilde cards into the Complete column and one of our staff members talks to you and it turns out that you don't understand the code that you submitted then we wont be able to accept you into any of our full programs.

 This is not a race, there is no prize for the person who finishes first.

 If you can UNDERSTAND all the stuff covered in this course then you're golden. **Even if that means you move your cards slowly.**

+Make sure you read everything properly.

+If you submitted work during the bootcamp and you didn't 100% understand it, then please go back and revisit that stuff.
+Re-do the tutorials and make sure you master the material.
+You should be able to do the projects yourself!
+As a professional you will be asked to do way harder stuff, **if you want a career then master the material**.

 ## It's our job to make content that helps you understand